 I’m happy to report that my shower bench dreams are finally coming true!
-But some reno hurdles were harder to get over than others, and figuring out what do to for a shower bench was one of them.
+But through the renovation process, some hurdles were harder to get over than others and figuring out what material to use for a shower bench was one of them.
 I couldn’t find the information I wanted anywhere!
-Why are people paying for more expensive materials?
-Just for the look?
-Do they have to be maintained?
+I kept wondering: Why are people paying for more expensive materials?
+Is it just because of how they look?
+What type of materials have to be maintained?
 Which is the easiest to install?
-So I figured out some answers on my own, and hopefully you won’t need to stress about it in the future!
+What are some of the more cost-efficient options?
+So after some research, I figured out some answers on my own and am happy to share what I discovered.
+Hopefully after reading this, you won’t need to stress about figuring out what material to use for a shower bench in the future!

 - Teak (wood)

 Then there is quartz.
-Quartz is manufactured – it’s not a natural stone.
+Quartz is manufactured, meaning it’s not a natural stone.
 But being man-made, it is also a non-porous material, so you don’t have to apply sealers or worry about re-applying later.
-It can get expensive (as much as granite sometimes), but we liked the look, liked the low-maintenance, and liked that we found a cheaper off-cut (leftover) from Mercanti Granite and Quartz!
+We liked the idea of this low-maintenance feature.
+Plus, a solid surface such as quartz can also be less work then cleaning, for example, subway tile.
+And less cleaning is always a plus in my books!

 FIND MORE BATHROOM RENOVATION UPDATES HERE:

 Week 1 / Week 2 / Week 3 / Week 4

 Week 5 / Week 6 / Week 7 / Week 8

 *This renovation was sponsored by The Home Depot Canada and Delta Canada.
 This post may contain affiliate links for your convenience.
 For more information, please read my disclosure policy*